metacosm/booster-common/README.md

 ## `for-all-boosters`

-A script that operates on all boosters identified as sub-directories (named with the `spring-boot-*-booster` pattern) of the directory in which the script runs.
+A script that operates on all boosters matching the `spring-boot-*-booster` pattern

 Run `for-all-boosters.sh -h` for an overview of what the script can do and how to use it.